 7.1 Common Questions About Pioneer Woman Salsa

 Can I use canned tomatoes instead of fresh?
-Yes, canned tomatoes can be used, but fresh tomatoes are recommended for the best flavor and texture.
+Sure, you can but fresh tomatoes give better texture and taste.

 Section 8: Conclusion